awsdocs/aws-control-tower-guide/doc_source/updating-account-factory-accounts.md

 The easiest way to update an enrolled account is through the AWS Control Tower console\.
 Individual account updates are useful for resolving drift, such as [Moved Member Account](governance-drift.md#drift-account-moved)\.
 Account updates also are required as part of a full landing zone update\.

+If you move an account from one OU to another, remember that the controls applied by the new OU may be different than the controls in the former OU\.
+Be sure that the controls in the new OU meet your policy requirements for the account\.

+## <a name="when-accounts-are-moved"></a>

+**Control behavior when accounts are moved between  OUs**

+When you move an account between OUs, the controls for the destination OU are applied to the  account\.
+However, the controls that applied to the account from the former OU are not  removed\.
+The exact behavior of the controls is specific to the implementation of the  controls that are active on the former OU and the destination OU\.
++  *For controls implemented with AWS Config rules:* The controls from the previous OU  are not removed\.
+These controls must be removed manually\.
++ *For controls implemented with SCPs:* The controls from the previous OU are not  removed\.
+These controls must be removed manually\.
++ *For controls implemented with AWS CloudFormation hooks:* This behavior  depends on the status of controls in the new OU\.
+  + *If the destination OU has no hook\-based controls active:* The old  controls remain active for the moved account, unless you remove them  manually\.
+  + *If the destination OU has hook controls active:* The old controls are  removed and the controls in the destination OU are applied to the  account\.

 ## Update the account in the console<a name="update-account-in-console"></a>

 **To update an account in the AWS Control Tower console**